PockyBum522/windows-setup-assistant/README.md

 # Extensible Configuration - Windows Settings

+Some of the setting changes are built into the program itself.
+These are added to the main window in \WindowsSetupAssistant.UI\WindowResources\MainWindow\SettingSections\

-* End users can easily add reg files under WindowsSetupAssistant\Resources\Configuration\Registry Files\XYZ\Example Setting.reg
+However, end users can easily add additional settings change functionality in the form of standard Windows registry files.
+To do so, simply add your .reg files under \WindowsSetupAssistant\Resources\Configuration\Registry Files\XYZ\Example Setting.reg

-Can be one level deep only
+Right now there can only be one level deeper than the "Registry Files" folder.
+(In the above example, XYZ)

-If folder name (XYZ above) matches existing header in panel in main window, it will add those reg files as selectable items in that panel
+If the folder name in the "Registry Files" folder (XYZ above) matches an existing header in panel in main window, then the registry file will show up as a selectable option in that panel.
+The name of the option will be the registry file's name (Without the .reg extension)

-If no section matches the folder name, a new section will be created
+If no section matches the folder name, a new section will be created in the main window and the registry file name (Minus the .reg extension) will show up in that new panel/section.

 # Detailed Breakdown of What's Going On in the Batch File Bootstrapper